checkpoint-restore/checkpoint-restore-operator/docs/retention_policy.md

   #     pod: <pod_name>
   #     container: <container_name>
   #     maxCheckpoints: 5
+  #     maxCheckpointSize: 6  # Maximum size of a single checkpoint in MB
+  #     maxTotalSize: 20  # Maximum total size of checkpoints for the container in MB
   # podPolicies:
   #   - namespace: <namespace>
   #     pod: <pod_name>
   #     maxCheckpoints: 10
+  #     maxCheckpointSize: 8  # Maximum size of a single checkpoint in MB
+  #     maxTotalSize: 50  # Maximum total size of checkpoints for the pod in MB
   # namespacePolicies:
   #   - namespace: <namespace>
   #     maxCheckpoints: 15`